VulcanClimateModeling/call_py_fort/README.md

 Installing python dependencies is out of scope of this documentation.

+See the [continuous integration configuration](.github/workflows/check.yaml) for an example of how to install all these dependencies on an ubuntu system

 Once the dependencies are installed, you can compile and install this library using

     mkdir build